- What is testosterone?

 - Deeper voice

 - Increased muscle mass

 - Enlarged breasts (gynecomastia)

-Abnormally high testosterone in males can also lead to:
+Abnormally high testosterone in males can lead to the following signs:

 - Risky or aggressive behavior